khaled196/HCNV/README.md

 ## 1. Intergrating a Copy number variant (CNV) detecting tools into Galaxy.

-Although  a number of the CNV detectiong tools have been developed over the recent years (ref Khaled) only a few of them were intergated into the Galaxy and only couple of them are suported and functional (Khaled put tools table here).
+Although  a number of the CNV detectiong tools have been developed over the recent years [Zhao et al. (2013)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S11-S1) only a few of them were intergated into the Galaxy and only couple of them are suported and functional

-Whole exome sequning CNV detection tools according to [reference paper]
+Whole exome sequning CNV detection tools according to [Zhao et al. (2013)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S11-S1)

 Tool| Reference | Ural | Availabel on tool shed
 ----| --------- | ---- | -------------------